-- (1) Where an item on the agenda at a Council meeting has attracted significant public interest and/or multiple requests for deputations, a meeting in the form of a public hearing to provide a greater opportunity for members of the public to be heard may be held - - (a) if called for by the Mayor or one-third of the Members in a notice to the CEO; or - (b) if resolved by the Council. - (2) Where a public hearing is called under subclause (1), the CEO shall - - (a) in consultation with the Mayor, set the time, date and place of the public hearing; - (b) give local public notice of the public hearing explaining how requests for deputations may be lodged; - (c) send a written invitation to address the public hearing to all members of the public who have applied under clause 6.12(3)(a) to make a deputation on the issue; and - (d) cause notes of the public hearing to be taken. - (3) A public hearing held under subclause (1) shall be conducted only to hear submissions from members of the public and is not a decision-making meeting of Council. - (4) The provisions of subclauses (8) to (15) of clause 6.12 shall apply to members of deputations participating in a public hearing. - (5) The CEO is to ensure that a report is included on the agenda of the next Council meeting summarising each submission made at the public hearing and recording the names of all Members present at that public hearing.
+- (1) Where an item on the agenda at a Council meeting has attracted significant public interest and/or multiple requests for deputations, a meeting in the form of a public hearing to provide a greater opportunity for members of the public to be heard may be held - - (a) if called for by the Mayor or one-third of the Members in a notice to the CEO; or - (b) if resolved by the Council. - Where a public hearing is called under subclause (1), the CEO shall - - (a) in consultation with the Mayor, set the time, date and place of the public hearing; - (b) publish details for the public hearing and the purpose of the public hearing on the local government's official website as soon as practicable after the decision is made, with advice on how to lodge requests for deputations; - (c) send a written invitation to address the public hearing to all members of the public who have applied under clause 6.12(3)(a) to make a deputation on the issue; and (d) cause notes of the public hearing to be taken. - (d) cause notes of the public hearing to be taken. - (3) A public hearing held under subclause (1) shall be conducted only to hear submissions from members of the public and is not a decision-making meeting of Council. - (4) The provisions of subclauses (8) to (15) of clause 6.12 shall apply to members of deputations participating in a public hearing. - (5) The CEO is to ensure that a report is included on the agenda of the next Council meeting summarising each submission made at the public hearing and recording the names of all Members present at that public hearing.